Economy of East Asia

 East Asia's economic prominence has grown significantly in recent years, increasing its importance and influence in Asia and the world economy.
 Recent developments have led to an expanding cosmopolitan middle class.
 East Asian countries are vital contributors to central global communications and trade networks, developing relations with other nations, including those of the Western world, making them a significant contributor to the global economy.
 The region's economic success was referred to as "An East Asian Renaissance" by the World Bank in 2007.

-Since the early 20th century, East Asia has been home to two of the world's largest economies, with Mainland China and Japan being the second and third largest, respectively.
+Since the early 20th century, East Asia has been home to two of the world's largest economies, with mainland China and Japan being the second and third largest, respectively.
 Since the middle of the twentieth century, capitalism has been integrated with the Confucian nature of Oriental East Asia.
 In defiance of an array of sociopolitical challenges, the East Asian economies turned into a modern economic miracle.
 Sustained efforts of veering East Asia into a capitalist direction have created remarkable outcomes in terms of resilience, dynamism, growth, and economic prosperity.

 Even as late as the mid-twentieth century, East Asia remained nonindustrial, poverty-stricken, and torn by the ravages of World War II.
-Since the 1960s, Japan, South Korea, Taiwan, Hong Kong, Macau, and Mainland China have achieved a modern economic takeoff leaving the economic rise of modern East Asia to become one of the most important economic success stories in modern world history.
+Since the 1960s, Japan, South Korea, Taiwan, Hong Kong, Macau, and mainland China have achieved a modern economic takeoff leaving the economic rise of modern East Asia to become one of the most important economic success stories in modern world history.
 Despite decades of setbacks and turmoil, East Asia is now one of the world's most economically prosperous and technologically advanced regions.

 Rapid modernisation, and a focus on high technology, have allowed East Asia to register rapid economic growth.
 The region is home to some of the world's most affluent nations and sees high standards of living.
-Japan saw rapid re-modernisation in the aftermath of World War II and, during the 1950s and early 1960s, increased its dominance in global trade, aided by its focus on innovation in automobiles and advanced consumer electronics, making it the world's third-largest economy after the United States and Mainland China.
-The rise of the Four Asian Tigers, including South Korea, Taiwan and Hong Kong, was characterised by unprecedented growth during the 1970s-1980s, placing themselves among the world's most prosperous and dynamic economies.
+Japan saw rapid re-modernisation in the aftermath of World War II and, during the 1950s and early 1960s, increased its dominance in global trade, aided by its focus on innovation in automobiles and advanced consumer electronics, making it the world's third-largest economy after the United States and mainland China.

+The rise of the Four Asian Tigers, including South Korea, Taiwan and Hong Kong, was characterised by unprecedented growth during the 1970s–1980s, placing themselves among the world's most prosperous and dynamic economies.
 Mainland China's continued growth and economic development, aided by its entry into the World Trade Organization in 2001, has made the country a significant contributor to the East Asian economy and increased its recognition as a major player in the world economy.
 In addition, South Korea and Taiwan are among the largest manufacturers of consumer technology globally, while Hong Kong is widely recognized as a leading worldwide financial centre.

 History

-Ancient East Asia was economically dominated by three states known today as China, Japan, and Korea.
-These three ancient states traded abundant raw materials and high-quality manufactured goods, exchanged cultural ideas and practices, and had military conflicts with each other throughout the centuries.
+Ancient East Asia was economically dominated by two states known today as China and Japan.
+These two ancient states traded abundant raw materials and high-quality manufactured goods, exchanged cultural ideas and practices, and had military conflicts with each other throughout the centuries.